cronvel/spellcast/doc/events.md

   Argument `isUpdate` is a boolean, it is true if the provided *next list* is an update of the previous one (i.e. it is not a new choice to make, but an update of the values of the current choice, e.g. when a choice get a vote, etc).
   `undecidedRoles` is a array of role's IDs that hasn't chosen anything yet.
+  `timeout` is the time in ms before the vote finish.
 * nextTriggered (nextIndex, roleIds): a next action was triggered, `nextIndex` contains its index in the `nextList` event's argument `nexts`, and `roleIds`, if not null, is an array of IDs of roles that activated it (if relevant), provided in the last `roleList` event, in the `roles` argument.